citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 incorrect characters at best, or crash at worst.
 Now Citra will load the appropriate shared font from the system archive depending on the region selected, just like a real console!
-Though, this will not work on machines that only have the `shared_font.bin` file, because it only contains the first of the four shared fonts.
-If you want to use this feature, you must dump the system archive using the latest version of `3dsutil`.
+Though, this will not work on machines that only have the `shared_font.bin` file, because it only contains the shared font for the region of the console it was dumped from. (e.g.: If you dump a Korean console, it'll only contain the Korean font.)
+If you want to use this feature, you must dump the system archive using the latest version of [`3dsutil`](https://github.com/citra-emu/3dsutils).

 ## Et. al.